 Every newborn baby in Australia is offered a test for rare, yet serious, medical conditions.
 Healthcare providers have offered newborn bloodspot screening (NBS) to babies in all states and territories in Australia since the 1960s.
 Screening aims to improve the health of babies by identifying those at risk of developing a serious condition, which enables early intervention.

 The NBS program is one of the Australian Government’s population-based health screening programs.
-Engaged by the Department of Health, AHA provides comprehensive secretariat services to the NBS Program Management Committee (PMC) and relevant working groups.
+Engaged by the Department of Health and Aged Care, AHA provides comprehensive secretariat services to the NBS Program Management Committee (PMC) and relevant working groups.

 The PMC comprises representatives from each state and territory, who are responsible for implementing NBS.
 The PMC supports the consideration of operational issues, information sharing and forward planning, and provides guidance on the review of conditions for inclusion in or exclusion from the NBS program.